lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

     and it MUST send a SCHC ACK for this window.
 Then,

-    - If the integrity check indicates that the full SCHC Packet has been correctly reassembled, the receiver MUST enter the "clean-up phase".
+    - If the integrity check indicates that the full SCHC Packet has been correctly reassembled, the receiver MUST enter the "clean-up phase" for this window.
     - If the integrity check indicates that the full SCHC Packet has not been correctly reassembled, the receiver enters the "retransmission phase" for this window.

-- on receiving a SCHC ACK REQ with the W bit equal to the local W bit, the receiver has not yet determined if the current window is a not-last one or the last one, the receiver MUST send a SCHC ACK for this window, and it keeps accepting incoming messages.

 In the "retransmission phase":

 - if the window is a not-last window

+  * on receiving a SCHC Fragment that is not All-0 or All-1 and that has a W bit different from the local W bit, the receiver MUST increment its window counter and allocate a fresh Bitmap, it MUST assemble the tile received and update the Bitmap and it MUST enter the "acceptance phase" for that new window.
-  * on receiving a SCHC Fragment or SCHC ACK REQ with a W bit different from the local W bit the receiver MUST silently ignore and discard that message.
+  * on receiving a SCHC All-0 Fragment with a W bit different from the local W bit, the receiver MUST increment its window counter and allocate a fresh Bitmap, it MUST assemble the tile received and update the Bitmap, it MUST send a SCHC ACK for the new window and it MUST stay in the "retransmission phase" for that new window.
-  * on receiving a SCHC ACK REQ with a W bit equal to the local W bit, the receiver MUST send a SCHC ACK for this window.
+  * on receiving a SCHC All-1 Fragment with a W bit different from the local W bit, the receiver MUST increment its window counter and allocate a fresh Bitmap, it MUST assemble the tile received, including the padding bits, it MUST update the Bitmap and perform the integrity check, it MUST send a SCHC ACK for the new window, which is determined to be the last window.
+Then,

+    - If the integrity check indicates that the full SCHC Packet has been correctly reassembled, the receiver MUST enter the "clean-up phase".
+    - If the integrity check indicates that the full SCHC Packet has not been correctly reassembled, the receiver enters the "retransmission phase" for the new window.

   * on receiving a SCHC Fragment with a W bit equal to the local W bit,

     - if the SCHC Fragment received is an All-1 SCHC Fragment, the receiver MUST silently ignore it and discard it.
     - otherwise,
-      the receiver MUST update the Bitmap and it MUST assemble the tile received.
+      the receiver MUST assemble the tile received and update the Bitmap.

-  * on the Bitmap becoming fully populated with 1's, the receiver MUST send a SCHC ACK for this window, it MUST increment its window counter and it enters the "acceptance phase" for the new window.
+      If the Bitmap becomes fully populated with 1's or if the SCHC Fragment is an All-0, the receiver MUST send a SCHC ACK for this window.

 - if the window is the last window

-  * on receiving a SCHC Fragment or SCHC ACK REQ with a W bit different from the local W bit the receiver MUST silently ignore and discard that message.
+  * on receiving a SCHC Fragment with a W bit different from the local W bit the receiver MUST silently ignore and discard that message.
-  * on receiving a SCHC ACK REQ with a W bit equal to the local W bit, the receiver MUST send a SCHC ACK for this window.
   * on receiving a SCHC Fragment with a W bit equal to the local W bit,

     - if the SCHC Fragment received is an All-0 SCHC Fragment,